Lumity-git/UseShiftly-Public/README.md

 ## 📄 License

-Proprietary - Built for [Hotel Company Name]
+Proprietary - Built for UseShiftly

 ---

-**This is a production-ready application designed specifically for hotel employee scheduling.
+**This is a production-ready application designed specifically for shift scheduling.
 It replaces manual processes with automated, digital solutions that improve efficiency and employee satisfaction.**